 Wing Ho is Head of Global Trading Market, VP of Camel Financial, a Fintech company originated from a Chinese leading B2B marketplace DHgate.com.
 Camel Financial aims at providing SMEs with integrated globalized digital trading platform to sustain a mutually beneficial business between Chinese suppliers and global buyers.
 She is the innovator of Digital Trader Mobil App.
 Prior to that, Wing Ho was the CEO, China Region for Jordan Seven Seas Group.
 She has more than 15 years’ experience in international trade, supply chain and international logistics field.
 She is familiar with China trading regulations and laws, provide consulting services to her customers for import/export between China and oversea.
 For the last 5 years, her focus has been on the Middle East market, eCommerce and development of the B2C and B2B platform.

-Yaseen Anwar's international banking and regulatory experience spans 40 years and in early 2014, he retired as the Governor of the State Bank of Pakistan (Central Bank) where he spent seven years, the initial four years as Deputy Governor.
+Mr. Yaseen Anwar's international banking and regulatory experience spans 40 years and in 2014, he retired as the Governor of the State Bank of Pakistan (Central Bank) where he spent seven years.
 At the Central Bank he negotiated and signed the country's first Currency Swap Agreements with China and Turkey and in 2012 became only the 7th Central Bank to sign an Agency Agreement with the Peoples Bank of China to invest in local Government Bonds.
-As Governor, he had oversight of over 40 banks, impacted Monetary Policy, and elevated the Branch-less Banking model/strategy for Financial Inclusion so that Pakistan was recognized as one of the top three countries globally in this regard by the FT and Economist magazine.
-Prior to the Central Bank, he worked in New York, London, Paris, and Egypt with JPMorganChase, Bank of America, and Merrill Lynch in various senior capacities that covered Corporate Banking, Syndications, M&A, Project Finance, Alternative Investments, Export Finance, and Payments.
-As a Vice President at Merrill Lynch for nine years in New York and London (prior to the merger with BofA), he honed his Asset Management skills in Alternative Investments and Capital Markets serving an investor base in Europe/Middle East.
-After being trained at Chase Manhattan Bank, New York (now JPMorganChase), he worked with Bank of America for 15 years in Paris, London, Cairo, and New York where, as a Vice President, he managed the Export Finance Group and concurrently the Middle East Institutional relationships.
-His various Board appointments have included the American Turkish Society, American Middle East Association, U.S. Pakistan Economic Council, United National Bank Ltd. U.K., Chairman of Eco Trade Development Bank, Turkey, and a member of the Council of Foreign Relations.
+As Governor, he had oversight of over 40 banks, impacted Monetary Policy, and elevated the Branch-less Banking model/ strategy for Financial Inclusion, the success of which was recognized globally.
+As Governor, he also served on the Bank for International Settlement (BIS) Financial Stability Board (FSB) for Asia.
+Aside from his current responsibilities with ICBC and IMI, he has been an active Keynote speaker and Panelist at global Forums promoting the internationalization of the RMB in the SDR basket of Reserve Currencies and the One Belt One Road initiative.
+Prior to the Central Bank, he worked in New York, London, Paris, and Egypt with JPMorganChase, Bank of America, and Merrill Lynch in various senior capacities.
+While currently serving on the Advisory Boards of the prestigious International Monetary Institute (IMI) of Renmin University, Beijing and the Official Monetary and Financial Institutions Forum (OMFIF) in the U.K., his various past Board appointments include Chairman of Eco Trade Development Bank, Turkey, the American Turkish Society New York, American Middle East Association, U.S. Pakistan Economic Council, United National Bank Ltd. U.K., and member of the Council of Foreign Relations.
 He is a graduate of the Wharton School at the University of Pennsylvania.

 Yusuf heads Citi’s Trade business for Middle East, North Africa, Pakistan and Turkey based in Dubai.
 In this role, he is responsible for implementing the business strategy for providing both onshore and cross-border trade solutions to corporates and financial institutions clients across the five pillars of the Trade business which include: Trade Services, Trade Finance, Supply Chain Finance, Export & Agency Finance and Commodity Trade Finance.
 Yusuf has been with Citi for more than 17 years and has held assignments in Australia, Hong Kong, Poland, United Kingdom and South Africa.
 Before moving to Dubai, Yusuf was based in Johannesburg, as Head of Trade for Sub-Saharan Africa.
 Prior to joining Citi, Yusuf worked with the Brookings Institution in Washington DC and Royal Dutch Shell in Karachi, Pakistan.
 Yusuf holds a Master of Arts in International Affairs from the Maxwell School of Citizenship and Public Affairs, Syracuse University, New York and a Bachelor of Arts in Economics and Political Science (Special Honors) from the University of Texas at Austin.